CodeLordGh/alx-pre_course/0x01-git/README.md

-I loving this
+I'm loving this.
-This is cool
+This is cool.
+This can be very hard some times.
+Like this time.